 Fast fashion is one of the most devastating industries in terms of its planetary impact.
 Besides production processes that are exploitative and environmentally damaging, the wear-once-and-junk trend has turned into a waste problem that will take hundreds of years to reverse.

 Reversing this trend is possible through pre-loved clothing, mending before tossing, and cutting down on spending.

-WRAP published a pioneering report in 2017 that recommended extending the average life of clothes by anywhere from three months up to two years.
+It’s recommended that we all try to extending the average life of clothes by anywhere from three months up to two years.

 Doing this can result in a 5-10% decline in the carbon footprint of the item.
 For items in your closet you are considering getting rid of, see if you can mend, upcycle or otherwise extend their life for at least three months.